-It’s useful to know your checking account routing number, because you’ll need it to sign up for direct deposit, make payroll payments and send wire transfers.
-If you’re a Chase customer or are transferring money to a Chase account, refer to the chart below for a list of every Chase routing number.
+It’s helpful to know how to find your checking account routing number.
+You may need it for several reasons, including signing up for direct deposit, transferring funds to an account at another bank or linking your checking account to a payment app.
+If you’re a Chase customer or are transferring money to a Chase account, refer to the following chart for a list of every Chase routing number.

 Chase Routing Numbers by State